MTulio2000/PokerHand/README.md

 ## Card

-Card redefine logical operators to help us when we need to separate cards, or compare them with one another.
+Card redefine logical operators to help us when we need to separate cards, or to compare them.
 To make new Card you have to:

 ```Python
 ace_hearts = Card("AH")
 four_clubs = Card("4C")
 ```
-In the example we declare a new Card **Ace of Hearts** and **Four of Clubs**.
+In the example we declare a new **Ace of Hearts** and **Four of Clubs**.

 ## Hand